Be the first to see what’s new: Solink Fall Product Update Nov 12th 11am ET.

 Unlike shoplifting, there is no easy “yes” answer to this question.
 Sometimes theft can, counterintuitively, improve employee productivity.
 Here’s an example:

 Your restaurant has two distinct busy periods, a lunch rush from 11:00 to 1:00 and the dinner and night crowd from 4:30 to close.
 The early shift and late shift overlap from 3:00 to 6:00.
 The staff know they need to get the place looking presentable for the dinner rush and prep everything for the evening shift.
 This ends up taking two hours, leaving another hour where you’d really like them to be more productive but they aren’t.
+This is a situation where employees are committing time theft during the lull.
+However, it could be great for team building, sends the morning crew home happy, and gives the evening crew the high spirits needed to give excellent service to the customers coming in for dinner.

 You might be able to save some money by cutting hours on the schedule in the afternoon, but a hard hand with the staff could reduce morale and hurt the bottom line elsewhere.
 During the current labor shortage, it could even lead to an exodus.